opengeospatial/e-learning/source/ogcapi-edr/text/trajectoryquery.rst

 Trajectory Query Resources of OGC API - EDR
 ================

 A trajectory is a path of a moving point described by a one parameter set of points.
-An illustration, created using NASA Web WorldWind, is shown below.
+An illustration, created using NASA WorldWind, is shown below.

 .. image:: ../img/trajectory.png
    :width: 80%